-The Office of Lawson and Berry and their team of Cocaine Lawyers can help if you or a loved one has been charged with trafficking cocaine.
+The Office of Lawson and Berry and their team of Georgia Trafficking Cocaine Lawyers can help if you or a loved one has been charged with trafficking cocaine.
 Remember, a charge is not the same as a conviction, so it is vital to your case to get a lawyer that is knowledgeable in the field of cocaine.
 Let us put our experience to work for you.

-Cocaine is part of the Schedule II drug/controlled substances in Georgia, which also include methamphetamine, cocaine, morphine, opium, and methadone.
+Cocaine is part of the Schedule II drug/controlled substances in Georgia, which also include methamphetamine, morphine, opium, and methadone.
 Being charged with trafficking cocaine is not merely a slap on the wrist; it can have serious consequences.
 The difference between possession, selling, and manufacturing cocaine from trafficking is simply the amount of cocaine.
 28 grams was chosen as the dividing line and crossing that threshold has grave consequences.
-That is why it is vital to have an understanding and knowledgeable Attorney to help you with your case.
-Lawson and Berry and their team of Georgia Cocaine Attorneys will fight for you and try to help you avoid a criminal conviction.
+That is why it is vital to have an understanding and knowledgeable Trafficking Cocaine Attorney in Georgia to help you with your case.
+Lawson and Berry and their team of Georgia Trafficking Cocaine Attorneys will fight for you and try to help you avoid a criminal conviction.
 Do not wait to call; schedule a free consultation today.

 Georgia Law on Trafficking Cocaine

 O.C.G.A. § 16-13-31(a) defines the crime of trafficking cocaine as when a person sells, manufactures, grows, delivers, or brings into this state, or who is in possession of 28 grams or more of cocaine or of any mixture with a purity of 10 percent or more of cocaine.